 When the operator selects CALIBRATION from the Configuration Menu, the CALIBRATION screen appears.
-There is one line on that screen.
-It is the Cal Type line.
+The cursor is placed in front of the Cal Type line.
 The currently selected method of calibration will appear at the far right on the Cal Type line.
 Use the left/right arrow keys to toggle to until TRAD is displayed on the line.
 Press the Enter key to access the screen for the TRAD calibration method.